Speed Checkouts and Improve Security with Integrated Payments

 Reduce Exposure to PCI Breaches

 OpenEdge is a QIR Certified Processor, so you can be sure that all exchanges of payment data are secure and PCI and EMV compliant

 Save time and be more secure with semi-integrated payment processing with MicroBiz for Windows.
 We offer the following preferred EMV compliant semi-integrated payment option:

 Global Payments Integrated (formerly known as OpenEdge or X-Charge) serves in excess of 100,000 businesses in more than 60 industries, offering payment processing services and payments-related technology to help your operation thrive.
-Global Payments is one of the largest core payment processors in the world, and includes the businesses of Heartland Payments and TSYS.
-To learn more about integrated payments with Global Payments Integrated, please click here.
+Global Payments is one of the largest core payment processors in the world, To learn more about integrated payments with Global Payments Integrated, please click here.